"Enter by the narrow gate; for wide is the gate and broad is the way that leads to destruction, and there are many who go in by it." Matthew 7:13

 *

-To the far north, beyond the shores of Pallavaare, Tuthland, and Brythland, even beyond the Great North Sea, the Northland realms remain secluded—Burradan’s Folk and the Feyhd’elth unknown to southern and eastern folk; Beorn’s Folk known to them only by the Northland long ships that ply their ever-growing trade routes throughout the world.
+To the far north, beyond the shores of Pallavarre, Tuthland, and Brythland, even beyond the Great North Sea, the Northland realms remain secluded—Burradan’s Folk and the Feyhd’elth unknown to southern and eastern folk; Beorn’s Folk known to them only by the Northland long ships that ply their ever-growing trade routes throughout the world.

 This is the world of Jorgan Anderson.
 This is the age in which the Arch-Sorcerer resumes his World Throne, and Orm the Power Mad rules.